eric-schell/instrumentl-engineering-interview/README.md

 ## Frontend Requirements

 Go ahead and show off a little bit!
 Build something great that utilizes the API.
-Build a UI that enables the user to explore the historical awards of a filer.
+Consider building a UI that enables a customer to explore the historical giving of a filer.
 What information is relevant?
-How should they navigate the data?
+How should someone navigate the data?
 Obviously, you don’t have infinite time, so feel free to stub out functionality or leave comments for things you didn’t get to finish.
 We understand!

 The only requirements for the frontend are that you leverage your new API in Javascript (please, no Backbone.js).